RodrigoMilan/Certificate-Generator/README.md

 # Certificate-Generator
-Generates certificates from a table [xlsx] with name and email, and a template image, and then, issues that certificate to the informed email.
+Generates certificates from a table [xlsx] with name and email, and a template image, and then, issues the certificate to the informed email.
 <br/>
 ### Example of table
 <br/>